zhenging/pols202/notes/08/term_paper.md

 The people must be careful about parting with power  (as in creating a strong central government) because they are unlikely to ever get it back.
 In the confederation government (as in the Articles of Confederation), most of the powers belongs to the states.
 In a consolidated government (as in the 1787 Constitution) most of the power belongs to the central, or national government.
 The new constitution places so much power in a central government that the state government may no longer be able to function as republics under the control of their citizens.
-The “necessary and proper” clause and the “supreme law of the land” clause make the central government an uncontrollable power over the topics that the Constitution covers.
+The "necessary and proper" clause and the "supreme law of the land" clause make the central government an uncontrollable power over the topics that the Constitution covers.
 It is true that the constitution lists certain enumerated powers that will belong to the central government, reserving some minor power to the states, but all the important powers are delegated to the central government.
-There is no practical limit to the national legislature's power to tax because the legislature itself decides what is meant by “common defense” and “general welfare”
+There is no practical limit to the national legislature's power to tax because the legislature itself decides what is meant by "common defense" and "general welfare"
 The authority to tax is the most important power a government can be given because it is related to all other powers that governments can have.
  Federal courts will destroy the state courts.
  The legislature has broad powers with few limits; the necessary and proper clause invalidates any limits and may result in destroying the state governments.